ovh/docs/pages/platform/kubernetes-k8s/using-vrack/guide.en-gb.md

 OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) is a private networking solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.

-This guide will cover the integration of OVHcloud Managed Kubernetes clusters into vRack Private Networks.
+This guide will cover the integration of OVHcloud Managed Kubernetes clusters into vRack private networks.

 ## Requirements